codedrops/interview-prep/javascript/javascript-Q&A.md

 By understanding classes, you can write more structured and maintainable JavaScript code.

-## 45. Currying and Partial Application in JavaScript
+## 45. Currying and Partial Application

 #### Currying:
 Currying is a functional programming technique where a function is transformed into a sequence of functions, each taking a single argument.
 Instead of taking all arguments at once, the curried function takes them one at a time.